yoshspider/EigenvalueProject/README.md

 \end{align}
 $$

-This means that the original eigenvalue problem is
+This means that the original eigenvalue problem is a subset of the generalized eigenvalue problem such that B is the identity matrix.

 ## Computing Eigenvalues